Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft.rst

 Scaling
 -------

-Scaling in the FFT is controlled by the TP_SHIFT parameter which describes how many binary places by which to shift the result to the right, i.e. only power-of-2 scaling values are supported.
-The FFT implementation does not implement the 1/N scaling of an IFFT directly, but this may be configured via TP_SHIFT.
+Scaling in the FFT is controlled by the ``TP_SHIFT`` parameter which describes how many binary places by which to shift the result to the right, i.e. only power-of-2 scaling values are supported.
+The FFT implementation does not implement the 1/N scaling of an IFFT directly, but this may be configured via ``TP_SHIFT``.
 Internal to the FFT, for cint16 and cint32 data, an data type of cint32 is used for temporary value.
 After each rank, the values are scaled by only enough to normalize the bit growth caused by the twiddle multiplication (i.e., 15 bits), but there is no compensation for the bit growth of the adder in the butterfly operation.
 No scaling is applied at any point when the data type is cfloat.
-Setting TP_SHIFT to any value other than 0 when TT_DATA is cfloat will result in an error.
+Setting TP_SHIFT to any value other than 0 when ``TT_DATA`` is cfloat will result in an error.
 In the case of TP_PARALLEL_POWER > 0 for cint16, the streams carrying data between subframe processors and the combiner stages carry cint16 data so as to allow for high performance.
-In this case, the scaling value applied to each subframe processor is (TP_SHIFT-TP_PARALLEL_POWER) (if positive and 0 if not).
-Each combiner stage will have a shift of 1 is applied, to compensate for the bit growth of 1 in the stage's butterfly, if there is adequate TP_SHIFT to allow for this, or 0 if there is not.
+In this case, the scaling value applied to each subframe processor is (``TP_SHIFT-TP_PARALLEL_POWER``) (if positive and 0 if not).
+Each combiner stage will have a shift of 1 is applied, to compensate for the bit growth of 1 in the stage's butterfly, if there is adequate ``TP_SHIFT`` to allow for this, or 0 if there is not.
-For example, with an FFT configured to be POINT_SIZE=1024, DATA_TYPE=cint16, PARALLEL_POWER=2 and TP_SHIFT=10, there will be 4 subframe processors and 2 further ranks of 4 combiners.
-The 4 subframe processors will all have a local TP_SHIFT of 10-2 = 8 applied and each of the combiners will have a local TP_SHIFT of 1 applied.
+For example, with an FFT configured to be POINT_SIZE=1024, DATA_TYPE=cint16, PARALLEL_POWER=2 and ``TP_SHIFT=10``, there will be 4 subframe processors and 2 further ranks of 4 combiners.
+The 4 subframe processors will all have a local ``TP_SHIFT`` of 10-2 = 8 applied and each of the combiners will have a local ``TP_SHIFT`` of 1 applied.
 This scheme is designed to preserve as much accuracy as possible without compromising performance.
-If better accuracy or noise performance is required, this may be achieved at the expense of throughput by using TT_DATA=cint32.
+If better accuracy or noise performance is required, this may be achieved at the expense of throughput by using ``TT_DATA=cint32``.

 Saturation
 ----------

 Distortion caused by saturation will be possible for certain configurations of the FFT.
-For instance, with DATA_TYPE=cint32, it is possible for the sample values within the FFT to grow beyond the range of int32 values.
-In the final stage when TP_SHIFT is applied, saturation is also applied.
-Similarly, if the FFT is configured for DATA_TYPE=cint16, but insufficient scaling (TP_SHIFT) is applied, then sample values may exceed the range of int16 and so these too will be saturated in the final stage.
+For instance, with ``TT_DATA=cint32``, it is possible for the sample values within the FFT to grow beyond the range of int32 values.
+In the final stage when ``TP_SHIFT`` is applied, saturation is also applied.
+Similarly, if the FFT is configured for ``TT_DATA=cint16``, but insufficient scaling (``TP_SHIFT``) is applied, then sample values may exceed the range of int16 and so these too will be saturated in the final stage.
-Note that for cases with TP_PARALLEL_POWER>1, saturation is applied at the end of each subframe processor and also in each combiner, so for data sets which cause saturation even in the subframe processor, the output will likely not match the output of an FFT model.
+Note that for cases with ``TP_PARALLEL_POWER>1``, saturation is applied at the end of each subframe processor and also in each combiner, so for data sets which cause saturation even in the subframe processor, the output will likely not match the output of an FFT model.
-For DATA_TYPE=cfloat, the FFT performs no scaling, nor saturation.
+For ``TT_DATA=cfloat``, the FFT performs no scaling, nor saturation.
 Any saturation effects will be due to the atomic float operations returning positive infinity, negative infinity or NaN.

 Constraints
 -----------